News and blog

 Compliance and auditing

 Meeting regulatory mandates is non-negotiable.
 PCI DSS, HIPAA, ISO 27001, and other standards all require you to maintain a record of who did what and when.
 Windows security events provide you with that audit trail.
 Centralizing them means you’re not scrambling during an audit or incident review because you already have the data neatly stored and searchable.
+For a broader overview of IAM and access control, see our IAM guide for 2026.

 Operational efficiency